-You may already know how to enable multiple virtual desktops on a more traditional operating system such as macOS, Windows, or even Linux, but did you know that Chrome OS has this handy feature as well?
-Google added in support for multiple desktops to Chrome OS in late 2019, and we've been using it like crazy to get even more work done on our devices.
-No matter what size screen your Chromebook has, you can turn it into a multiple display powerhouse in just a few steps.
+You may already know how to enable multiple virtual desktops on a more traditional operating system such as macOS, Windows, or even Linux, but did you know that Chrome OS also has this handy feature?
+Google added support for multiple desktops to Chrome OS in late 2019, and we've been using it like crazy to get even more work done on our devices.
+No matter what size screen your Chromebook has, you can turn it into a multiple-display powerhouse in just a few steps.

-How to use virtual desks on a Chromebook in one click
+How to use virtual desks on a Chromebook using the mouse

 In case you didn't realize, Chromebooks have special keyboards with a few different buttons here and there.
 One of these special buttons is the Show Windows key.
-On my Asus Chromebook Flip C214, this button appears amongst the function keys, roughly above and between the number 6 and 7 keys.
+This button appears among the function keys, above the number keys, and looks like this: ]].

 - Now you can drag a window from your current desktop to this new desktop space, and separate out your workflow for more virtual breathing room.